Plastics are seeping into farm fields, food and eventually human bodies. Can they be stopped?

 Micro-particles of plastic that come from items like clothes, medications and beauty products sometimes appear in fertilizer made from the solid byproducts of wastewater treatment — called biosolids — which can also be smelly and toxic to nearby residents depending on the treatment process used.
 Some seeds are coated in plastic polymers designed to strategically disintegrate at the right time of the season, used in containers to hold pesticides or stretched over fields to lock in moisture.

-But the agriculture industry itself only accounts for a little over three percent of all plastics used globally.
+But the agriculture industry itself only accounts for a little over 3% of all plastics used globally.
 About 40% of all plastics are used in packaging, including single-use plastic food and beverage containers.

 Microplastics, which the National Oceanic and Atmospheric Administration defines as being smaller than five millimeters long, are their largest at about the size of a pencil eraser.
 Some are much smaller.

 Studies have already shown that microplastics can be taken up by plants on land or plankton in the ocean and subsequently eaten by animals or humans.
-Scientists are still studying the long-term effects of the plastic that's been found in human organs, but early findings suggest possible links to a host of health conditions including heart disease and some cancers.
+Scientists are still studying the long-term effects of the plastic that's been found in human organs.
+Early findings suggest possible links to a host of health conditions including heart disease and some cancers.

 Despite “significant research gaps,” the evidence related to the land-based food chain “is certainly raising alarm,” said Lev Neretin, environment lead at the FAO, which is currently working on another technical report looking deeper into the problem of microplastic pollution in soils and crops.

-A study out this month in the Proceedings of the National Academy of Sciences found that microplastics pollution can even impact plants' ability to photosynthesize, the process by which they turn light from the sun into energy.
+A study out this month in the Proceedings of the National Academy of Sciences found that microplastics pollution can even impact plants' ability to photosynthesize, the process of turning light from the sun into energy.
 That doesn't “justify excessive concern” but does “underscore food security risks that necessitate scientific attention,” wrote Fei Dang, one of the study's authors.

 The use of plastics has quadrupled over the past 30 years.
 Plastic is ubiquitous.
 And most of the world's plastic goes to landfills, pollutes the environment or is burned.
 Less than 10% of plastics are recycled.